learn-co-curriculum/spring-mod-2-authentication/README.md

 ![load-maven-changes](https://curriculum-content.s3.amazonaws.com/spring-mod-2/authentication/load-maven-changes.png)

-Now let's create our a database that we can connect to in order to access user data!
+Now let's create a database that we can connect to in order to access user data!
 Open up pgAdmin4 and create a new database.
 Let's call it "security_demo".

 ![create-security-demo-db](https://curriculum-content.s3.amazonaws.com/spring-mod-2/authentication/create-sercurity-demo-db.png)